Compute

 This section uses cloudeye-exporter to monitor load balancer metrics.
 To develop an exporter, see Appendix: Developing an Exporter.

-1. Log in to a cluster node that can access the public network and compile a Dockerfile.
+1. Log in to a VM that can access the Internet and has Docker installed and write a Dockerfile.

 vi Dockerfile